jazzblue/mgorest/README.md

 *GET http://localhost:5000/listdir?dir=/home/mylogin/projects*

 ## Stack
-As a framework I chose to use Flask-SQLAlchemy for this project due to the fact that it is relatively lightweight and it is quite easy to set up and start coding away, adding on incrementally.
-For DB I am using MySQL as it is an adequate choice for the given requirements: the data can easily utilize relaional model.
+As a framework I chose to use Flask-SQLAlchemy for this project due to the fact that it is relatively lightweight, quite easy to set up and start coding away, adding on incrementally.
+For DB I am using MySQL as it is an adequate choice for the given requirements: the data can easily utilize relational model.

 ## Deployment
 1. Install python2.7
-2. Set PYTHONPATH environment variable to point to root of the project, for example if you use bash: *export PYTHONPATH=/home/mylogin/projects/mgorest*
+2. Set PYTHONPATH environment variable to point to the root of the project, for example if you use bash: *export PYTHONPATH=/home/mylogin/projects/mgorest*

 3. I used MySQL as RDBMS for this project.
 If you intend to use MySQL as well make sure you have all the needed drivers, for example on Ubuntu you migh need: *sudo apt-get install libmysqlclient-dev*